Culture of Serbia: Theatre and cinema

 Serbia has a well-established theatrical tradition with many theatres.
 The Serbian National Theatre was established in 1861.
 The company started performing opera at the end of the 19th century and the permanent opera was established in 1947.
 It established a ballet company.

 Bitef, Belgrade International Theatre Festival, is one of the oldest theatre festivals in the world.
 New Theatre Tendencies is the constant subtitle of the Festival.
 Founded in 1967, Bitef has continually followed and supported the latest theater trends.
-It has become one of thefive most important and biggest European festivals, and one of the most significant culture institutions of Serbia.
+It has become one of the five most important and biggest European festivals, and one of the most significant culture institutions of Serbia.

 Cinema was established reasonably early in Serbia, with 12 feature films being produced before the start of World War II.
 The most notable of the prewar films is Mihailo Popovic's The Battle of Kosovo in 1939.

 Cinema prospered after World War II.
 The most notable postwar director is Dušan Makavejev, who is recognised internationally for Love Affair: Or the Case of the Missing Switchboard Operator in 1969.
 Makavejev's Montenegro was made in Sweden in 1981.
 Zoran Radmilović was one of the most notable actors of the postwar period.

 Serbian cinema continued to make progress in the 1990s and today, despite the turmoil of the 1990s.
 Emir Kusturica won two Golden Palms for Best Feature Film at the Cannes Film Festival, for When Father Was Away on Business in 1985 and then again for Underground in 1995.
 In 1998, Kusturica won a Silver Lion for directing Black Cat, White Cat.